Chill-Astro/Net-Update/README.md

 </p>
 Net-Update is a readymade set of Python, C# & Java Classes for Easy Implementation of Update Checking in CUI Apps.

+[ NOTE ] : Net-Update is in Development!

+---

 ## Python :

 1.  **Download :** Clone or download the `NetUpdate.py` file from this repository.